- Docente: Giulia Cimini

 PART II: Seminars

-Seminars require students to actively discuss and present in class different arguments and topics based on compulsory weekly readings through debates and individual/group presentations.
+Seminars require students to actively discuss and present different arguments and topics in class based on compulsory weekly readings through debates and individual/group presentations.

-Please note that in order to achieve two balanced groups and to take students' preferences into account, the final composition of the groups will be defined at the beginning of the course and in any case once the number of attending students is clear.
+Please note that in order to achieve two balanced groups and to take students' preferences into account, the final composition of the groups will be defined at the beginning of the course and in any case once the number of attending students is confirmed.
 Specific thematic interests may be discussed with the Lecturer.

 Flexibility and changes on the structure of the course might take place due to emergency contingencies as well as suggestions from students.